michaelkremenetsky/webtsan/README.md

 table that Blink registers at startup (so hooks work across the component-build dylib boundary), and hooks are threaded through the futex emulation, the SharedArrayBuffer builtins, and the Liftoff Wasm compiler.

-## Status

-Research prototype.
-It compiles and runs against the pinned revisions below, but it is not production-quality: max 64 logical threads, 2 shadow cells per byte (vs. TSan's 4), and only the instrumented execution paths are covered (e.g. TurboFan-compiled Wasm is excluded by design via tier-up suppression).

-Main issue with practical use is real world WASM libcs like emscripten and wasi-libc need to be patched as they currently caused a lot of false postives.
-This is where most of the work left is and its the hardest 70%.

 ## Applying the patches and building